 Besides mostly undisclosed architectural changes, there are some other interesting tidbits on Xe Graphics that are worth discussing.
 For example, we can get a pretty good idea of what to expect in regards to size and transistor counts.
 First, looking at Intel's Ice Lake wafer, we can see how big the 64 EU GPU is on Intel's 10nm node.
 Analyzing the die shot, it looks like 64 EUs with Gen11 takes up roughly 40-45mm square of die space.
 That's actually quite small and it means Intel can scale to much larger GPUs.

-Even if we take the higher end of that estimate (45mm square), and then assume the Xe Graphics architecture will increase the size by nearly 50%—for all the enhancements and IPC changes it's supposed to bring—we're still only at 65mm square per 64 EU slice.
+Even if we take the higher end of that estimate (45mm square), and then assume the Xe Graphics architecture will increase the size by nearly 50%—for any enhancements and architectural changes—we're still only at 65mm square per 64 EU slice.
 There's a lot of logic related to display outputs, video codecs and more that doesn't need to be duplicated on a larger GPU, but let's aim high.

 Doubling that to 130mm square would give Intel a 128 EU chip, 260mm square would be 256 EUs, and 520mm square would yield 512 EUs.
-And again, actual chip sizes could be quite a bit smaller, as our initial 50% larger estimate is probably excessive.
+And again, actual chip sizes should be quite a bit smaller, as our initial 50% larger estimate is quite excessive.

 Making a GPU that's around 500mm square might seem a huge jump for a company that's best known for consumer CPUs that are less than 200mm square (the Core i9-9900K is right around 180mm square for reference).
 However, Intel's HEDT and Xeon processors are substantially larger.
 The 18-core HCC Cascade Lake-X CPUs for example have a die size of around 470mm square, and the 28-core XCC chips are close to 690mm square.
 Obviously those cost more to make, but GPUs from AMD and Nvidia routinely hit 500mm square or more.

 Given the die sizes we're talking about, it would make sense for Intel to go with custom silicon for various products.
-There's a good indication the top Xe HP chip will have 512 EUs, but that we'll see Xe HP with 128 EUs in a dedicated card (because anything less would be pointless), and maybe there a 256 EU chip staking out the middle ground as well.
-All three would be lumped under the Xe HP umbrella.
-If Intel goes the custom silicon route, the 128 EU GPU could be about 150mm square, 256 EUs could fit into about 250mm square, and a large 512 EU chip might only need 450mm square.
+There's a good indication the top Xe HP chip will have 512 EUs, but that we'll see a different Xe Graphics solution with 128 EUs in a dedicated card (because anything less would be pointless), and maybe there a 256 EU chip staking out the middle ground as well.
+All three could be lumped under the Xe HP umbrella.
+If Intel goes the custom silicon route, the 128 EU GPU could be about 150mm square, 256 EUs could fit into about 250mm square, and a large 512 EU chip might only need 400-450mm square.
 Such sizes are absolutely within reach for GPUs.

 Fresh wafer pic.twitter.com/M2zaaYLSDDFebruary 6, 2020

 We've analyzed that photo, which presumably shows the first generation 10nm+ Xe HP GPU.
 Frankly, the die appears to be massive!
 We've seen other analyses, but our own estimate is that the GPU die on that wafer is approaching maximum reticle size—around 800mm square, give or take.
-Or given the blurriness, perhaps the chips are half that small.
+Or given the blurriness, perhaps the chips are half or even one fourth that size.
 Either way, that coincides with what Intel has publicly stated in regards to its second generation Ponte Vecchio architecture, which will move to a 7nm node.

 Ponte Vecchio will include Foveros, Intel's die stacking technology, and Intel mentioned in it's 2019 Investor Meeting that with the current PC-centric approach, product size is "restricted by reticle."
 In other words, the maximum size of a chip is a hard limit based on the fabrication machinery.
 This applies to all microprocessors, and the limit is right around 850mm square.
 Intel's future plans move to a data-centric model that will allow further scaling through die stacking, but that doesn't apply to the current 10nm+ Xe HP GPU.